Perceptron: Principles of Neurodynamics (1962)

+The machine was shipped from Cornell to Smithsonian in 1967, under a government transfer administered by the Office of Naval Research.

+Perceptrons (1969)

 Although the perceptron initially seemed promising, it was quickly proved that perceptrons could not be trained to recognise many classes of patterns.
 This caused the field of neural network research to stagnate for many years, before it was recognised that a feedforward neural network with two or more layers (also called a multilayer perceptron) had greater processing power than perceptrons with one layer (also called a single-layer perceptron).

 Single-layer perceptrons are only capable of learning linearly separable patterns.
 For a classification task with some step activation function, a single node will have a single line dividing the data points forming the patterns.
 More nodes can create more dividing lines, but those lines must somehow be combined to form more complex classifications.
-A second layer of perceptrons, or even linear nodes, are sufficient to solve a lot of otherwise non-separable problems.
+A second layer of perceptrons, or even linear nodes, are sufficient to solve many otherwise non-separable problems.